What is Dry Drunk Syndrome?

 …has an underlying mental health condition such as generalized depression, anxiety, or bipolar disorder that has not been effectively addressed or treated.

-…assumes that the simple act of engaging in sobriety should be enough to solve most or all of their problems, and has not developed coping skills beyond their former, dysfunction solutions.
+…assumed that the simple act of engaging in sobriety would be enough to solve most or all of their problems, and has not developed coping skills beyond their former, dysfunction solutions.

-…fail to put enough effort into their mental and emotional welfare and has, therefore, become stuck in their way of life.
+…failed to put forth enough effort into their mental and emotional welfare and has, therefore, become stuck in their way of life.

 …is spiritually void.
-This lack of mindfulness and self-awareness has less to do with actual religion, but rather, indicates a belief that finding inner peace is not possible.
+This lack of mindfulness and self-awareness has less to do with actual religion, but rather, reflects a belief that finding inner peace is not possible.

-…are bitter about the fact that they cannot drink like others do, and think of sobriety as more or less a life sentence without parole.
+…are bitter about the fact that they cannot drink like others do, and think of sobriety as more or less a life sentence without a chance of parole.

 Signs of Dry Drunk Syndrome Vs. Healthy Recovery

-If you have to whether or not you or a loved one in recovery has characteristics of a dry drunk, there is a good chance that is true.
+If you have ever wondered whether you or a loved one in recovery has characteristics of a dry drunk, there is a good chance that you (or they) do.

-People in recovery still have up and downs and need to struggle against obstacles, but the place, the attitude in which they derive their worldview and how they cope with events is what determines the difference between the truly successfully recovered and dry drunks.
+People in recovery still have ups and downs and need to struggle against obstacles, but the place and the attitude from which they derive their worldview and how they cope with events is what determines the difference between those enjoying a successful recovery and dry drunks.

 For example, dry drunks…

-…exhibit resentment and anger, have a low tolerance for stress.
+…exhibit resentment and anger, and have a low tolerance for stress.

-…exhibit few changes in their behavior or lifestyle other than drinking, and continue at times to isolate despite the appearance of loneliness.
+…exhibit few changes in their behavior or lifestyle other than drinking, and continue at times to isolate despite the presence of loneliness.

 …are criticized by loved ones who perceive the person to be as unpleasant to be around as they were when actively drinking.